 How to identify Red Drum

-Red drum are also known as redfish.
-They have a silvery gray coloring with copper overtones.
-On both sides of their tail, there is a big black spot, which may also be present on each side of its body.
-They do not have any chin barbels.
+Red drum have a silvery gray coloring with copper overtones.
+On both sides of their tail, there is a big black spot, or series of spots, which may also be present on each side of the body.
+During spawn, male red drum change color.